nikfrank/chess-workshop/README.md

 If you look closely, you'll notice that the squares are slightly different sizes (if they have a piece letter rendered in them or not)

-so instead of fixing this with CSS, we can go ahead to the next step (installing `react-chess-pieces` svg library) which will solve the problem as well.
+so instead of fixing this with CSS now, we can wait for it to be fixed in two steps (using the `react-chess-pieces` svg library will solve the problem as well)

 also, if you check your console in the devtools, you'll see react complaining about `key`s on elements.